 Live in a home that minimizes environmental impacts during construction, during the building's life, during our life, and for our lifestyle.
 The home will also be aesthetically unique and pleasing.

 - Incorporate sustainable systems (heating, cooling, electrical, water).

 - Focus on design, structure, and systems before interior finishes.

 - Minimize or eliminate 'waiting' delays once construction starts.
 (Measure twice, cut once.)

 - Meet or exceed LEED certification guidelines.

-- Make it easy to live a "net-positive" lifestyle.
+- Make it easy to live a "net-zero" lifestyle.

 Cleave & Nina Law

-We found a property in 2014 and we will document each chapter of our home-building story on this website.
+We found and purchased a property in 2014 and we document each chapter of our home-building story and our efforts to live the change we wish to see in the world on this website.